Walking Saint Paul

 Saint Paul Pedestrian Plan

-The City of Saint Paul is creating our first-ever plan to support safe walking in our city.
-The plan will address citywide walking needs like connecting our sidewalk system, safer ways to cross street, and education and enforcement programs to support safe walking.
+The City of Saint Paul is creating our first-ever plan to support safe walking.
+The plan will address citywide walking needs like connecting our sidewalk system, safer ways to cross streets, and education and enforcement programs to support safe walking.
 Read the draft plan goals.

 - Plan Overview (one page)